leandrocandido/reservation-test/AppendixI.md

 ]
 ```

-The result is an array with the flights found.
+The result is an enumeration with the flights found.
 It could contain 0 or more result.
 Every flight will have the date and time, origin, destination and a key to identify it in the POST /Reservation call.